 Representatives for Himmel + Meringoff declined to comment on the April violations.

 Since the 1979 death of a student who was crushed by masonry that fell from a Columbia University building, the city has ramped up rules to prevent such incidents.
-Under Local Law 11, passed in 1998, owners of buildings six stories or larger must have their properties’ façades inspected by a licensed professional every five years.
+Under Local Law 11, owners of buildings six stories or larger must have their properties’ façades inspected by a licensed professional every five years.
 But the quality of that reporting has been inconsistent.

 The Department of Buildings is considering adopting new inspection rules in light of “significant deficiencies in façade compliance reporting by registered design professionals,” according to the agency.
 A hearing is slated for Dec.
 30 on the changes, which would ramp up experience and responsibilities required for exterior wall inspectors and increase the penalty for failing to file an acceptable report to $2,000 per year from $1,000.

 The changes would also double — to $500 — the monthly penalty that is stacked on top of the annual one for failure to file.